Environmental impact of shipping

 The environmental impact of shipping include air pollution, water pollution, acoustic, and oil pollution.
-Ships are responsible for more than 18% of nitrogen oxides pollution, and 3% of greenhouse gas emissions.
+Ships are responsible for more than 3% of greenhouse gas emissions and 18% of nitrogen oxides pollution.

 Although maritime transport is the most energy-efficient method to move a given mass of cargo a given distance, the sheer size of the industry means that it has a significant effect on the environment.
 The annual increasing amount of shipping overwhelms gains in efficiency, such as from slow-steaming.
 The growth in tonne-kilometers of sea shipment has averaged 4 percent yearly since the 1990s, and it has grown by a factor of 5 since the 1970s.

 The fact that shipping enjoys substantial tax privileges has contributed to the growing emissions.